Genital Warts – Treatment in NYC for Men and Women

 Although they have an unsightly appearance, genital warts are not life-threatening.
 However, they do predispose your sexual partner(s) to a risk of HPV infection.
 If you have one or more genital warts, they could potentially grow to a large size and cause significant problems.
 It is simpler and easier to treat genital warts when they are small.
 Discuss treatment options for your genital warts with our specialists today before they cause complications.

 Your doctor will decide whether you need treatment for genital warts.
 Warts may go away within a couple of years without treatment if your body’s immune system is strong enough.
 On the other hand, they may continue to grow and “seed” other warts nearby, increasing in size and number.
-Genital warts are highly infectious and the chances of you giving HPV infection to your sexual partner is high, especially if you have visible warts.
+Genital warts are highly infectious and the chances of you giving HPV infection to your sexual partner are high, especially if you have visible warts.

 When Should HPV Warts be Treated?